arvidn/libtorrent/docs/manual.rst

 ``up_speed`` and ``down_speed`` contains the current upload and download speed we have to and from this peer (including any protocol messages).
 The transfer rates of payload data only are found in ``payload_up_speed`` and ``payload_down_speed``.
-These figures are updated aproximately once every second.
+These figures are updated approximately once every second.

 ``total_download`` and ``total_upload`` are the total number of bytes downloaded from and uploaded to this peer.
 These numbers do not include the protocol chatter, but only